sethkor/redback-pvoutput/README.md

 ## Consider this Beta
 I'm still fixing a few things and getting used to the apis.
 So expect some echoing of junk for the time being.
-You should probably consider running this via crondtab, only needs to run once every 5 mins
+You should probably consider running this via crontab, only needs to run once every 5 mins

 ## Did you really use Chat GPT?
 Yes I did.
 It didn't get it exactly write, I'd day it got about 70-80% of it right and then I just connected the remaining bits